Code-Institute-Submissions/sixnationsrugbyquiz/README.md

 <br>

 - Rules
   - If the user selects to view the rules the rules are shown setting out the game.
 The user will be told that there are six sections, one for each country that take part in the Six Nations Rugby Championship.
-Users are told the questions are multiple choice and can be answered by typing in a, b, c.
+Users are told the questions are multiple choice and can be answered by typing in "a", "b" or "c".
 The user will then be asked to play or quit.

 <details open>
 <summary>Rules Display</summary>